Container

 Configure VMware Tanzu in XorMon

-The instructions below are for installation via OpenShift console, as an option you can use Kubectl command line installation.
+The instructions below are for installation via the kubectl command line

 Create a xormon service account